-If you cannot adhere to the permitted pace per mile, you will be asked to board a sweep vehicle that will take you to relay shuttle drop off area at Centre Avenue and 6th Avenue, which is several blocks from the finish line.
+If you cannot adhere to the permitted pace per mile, you will be asked to board a sweep vehicle that will take you to the relay shuttle drop off area at Centre Avenue and 6th Avenue, which is several blocks from the finish line.
 If you refuse to get on the vehicle, you must move to the sidewalk, so traffic can resume.
 If you choose to continue after the course has reopened, there will be no medical support, fluid stations, or course marshals at intersections, and the course will no longer be marked.
 Participants after that time will not be guaranteed a time or medal.

 Do you offer pacers?

 Yes, we do offer pacers for the Marathon and Half Marathon.
 It is not necessary to sign up/join a pace group ahead of time.
 More details about the paces and pacers will be available in March.

 What are the requirements to compete in the Clydesdale/Athena division?

-The Clydesdale/Athena division is a weight division for male and female runners competing the marathon or half marathon.
-To be eligible, male and female competitors must weigh-in at the GNC Live Well Health and Fitness Expo during operating hours race weekend.
+The Clydesdale/Athena division is a weight division for male and female runners completing the marathon or half marathon.
+To be eligible, male and female competitors must weigh-in at the Pittsburgh Marathon Health and Fitness Expo during operating hours race weekend.
 The Clydesdale division is open to men over 200 lbs. and the Athena division is open to women over 150 lbs.
-Awards will be given to the top two males and female in both the “Over 40” and “Under 40” categories in the marathon and half marathon event.
+Awards will be given to the top two males and females in both the “Over 40” and “Under 40” categories in the marathon and half marathon event.